-- Identify the requirements, use cases, workflow issues, and barriers to and facilitators of using clinical notes and NLP in the MedRec process using focus groups with providers and domain experts.
+- Identify the requirements, use cases, workflow issues, and barriers to and facilitators of using clinical notes and NLP in the medication reconciliation process.
+(Achieved)

-- Design generic system architecture and an application that integrates an NLP system and a Web-based user interface within an existing MedRec system.
+- Design a generic system architecture and an application that integrates an NLP system and a Web-based user interface within an ambulatory EHR system.
+(Ongoing)

-- Pilot the tool in two primary care clinics and measure the utilization, usability, performance, and feasibility of the proposed methods and the tool in improving the process of MedRec in the outpatient setting using both quantitative and qualitative methods.
+- Pilot this study in two primary care clinics and measure the utilization, usability, performance, and feasibility of the proposed methods and the tool in improving the process of medication reconciliation in the outpatient setting.
+(Upcoming)

-- Distribute the methods and the tool so they are widely available to other researchers and health care institutions for non-commercial use.
+- Distribute methods and the tool so they are widely available to other researchers and health care institutions for non-commercial use.
+(Upcoming)